lukezhao2008/Leonardo_IOT_ML_PW_2018/Exercise_03/Exercise_03.md

 1. Save the password.properties file.
 1. Open config_gateway_mqtt.xml with a text editor
 1. Replace 127.0.0.1 with <HOST_NAME> for the brokerName and coreBundles xml tags.
+1. Open the terminal (macOS) or command line tool CMD (Windows) and change the directory to the path of the extracted ZIP file Internet of Things Gateway Edge.
+1. Launch gateway.bat in the extracted folder.
+1. Edge gateway onboarding will start
+1. Navigate to Main Menu Gateways option.
+1. You can see new MQTT Network created with the address provided in the gatewayAddress of gateway configuration
+1. Also, you can see that Gateway Edge is successfully connected and online.
+1. Launch the PAHO Client.
+1. In Connection 1 page, Navigate to MQTT Tab Under Connection options，Please provide server URI as following: tcp://localhost:61618
+1. Please Click on Connect Button.
+1. You must see the status as connected
+1. This demonstrates that the Gateway Edge MQTT Broker is Active and started.

 ### <a name="mqtt-Paho"></a> Sending messages via MQTT using Paho client